caarlos0/dotfiles/README.md

 nix develop -c dot-release
 ```

+# Post first run

 ## Fish as the default shell

 ```sh
 which fish | sudo tee -a /etc/shells chsh -s $(which fish)
 ```

+## Keyboard layouts

+Add the US layout so input doesn't wait after opening quotes and such.